Cray-HPE/docs-csm/operations/power_management/Liquid_Cooled_Node_Card_Power_Management.md

         -d '{"ControlMode":"Disabled"}'
 ```

-If there are accelerators installed, disable power limiting on those as well.
+If there are accelerators installed, then disable power limiting on those as well.

 ```console
 curl -k -u $login:$pass -H "Content-Type: application/json" -X PATCH \